One fire. One cauldron. And suddenly, cooking regains something essential.

 Medieval cuisine still suffers from many clichés.
 It is imagined as poor, bland, coarse.
 It was often quite the opposite.

-Medieval cuisines, depending on regions and social classes, could be rich in spices, herbs, dried fruits, sweet and sour combinations, grains, legumes, and sauces.
+Medieval cuisines, depending on regions and social classes, could be rich in spices, herbs, dried fruits, sweet-and-sour combinations, cereals, legumes, and sauces.

-The Medieval Cauldron Cuisine kit offers to rediscover this universe by adapting it to wood-fired cooking.
+The Medieval Cauldron Cuisine box offers a rediscovery of this universe, adapted for wood-fired cooking.

 Each recipe has been designed to work in a cauldron, outdoors, while maintaining a consistent historical inspiration.